There are many types of organizations that offer diverse types of resources, services, information and support.

 - Supplemental Security Income Benefits: 800-772-1213

-Some pharmaceutical companies provide medication to people who cannot afford it.
-RxAssist offers a database of these patient assistance programs.
+- RxAssist: Some pharmaceutical companies provide medication to people who cannot afford it.
+This database lists these patient assistance programs.

 People with neurogenic orthostatic hypotension (nOH) may be eligible for financial assistance related to their treatment through a program administered by the National Organization for Rare Disorders (NORD).
 For information, contact NORD at Noh@RareDiseases.org or 844-827-8743.